ptwobrussell/Recipes-for-Mining-Twitter/README.md

 # Overview

-This repository contains code for a forthcoming O'Reilly eBook tentatively entitled *21 Recipes for Mining Twitter*.
-The estimated publication date is the Feb 2, 2011.
-More information will be posted here as it becomes available.
+This repository contains code for a forthcoming O'Reilly eBook [21 Recipes for Mining Twitter](http://oreilly.com/catalog/0636920018261).
+More information will be posted here as soon as it becomes available.

 # See Also